Multi-Atlas Brain Network Classification through Consistency Distillation and Complementary Information Fusion

 \subsection{Graph Neural Networks (GNNs)}

-In recent years, there has been a surge of interest in employing Graph Neural Networks (GNNs) for the analysis of brain networks. \citet{ktena2017distance} utilized graph convolutional networks to learn similarities between pairs of brain networks (subjects).
-BrainNetCNN~\citep{kawahara2017brainnetcnn} introduced edge-to-edge, edge-to-node, and node-to-graph convolutional filters to harness the topological information within brain networks.
-MG2G~\citep{xu2021graph} utilizes a two-stage method where it initially learns node representations using an unsupervised stochastic graph embedding model based on latent distributions, which are then used to train a classifier, allowing for the identification of significant ROIs with Alzheimer's disease (AD)-related effects.~\citet{zhang2022classification} incorporated both local ROI-GNN and global subject-GNN guided by non-imaging data.
-ContrastPool~\citep{10508252} introduced a dual attention mechanism to extract discriminative features across ROIs for subjects within the same group.
+In recent years, Graph Neural Networks (GNNs) have gained significant attention for brain network analysis.
+Ktena et al. \cite{ktena2017distance} applied graph convolutional networks to learn similarities between pairs of brain networks (subjects).
+BrainNetCNN \cite{kawahara2017brainnetcnn} introduced edge-to-edge, edge-to-node, and node-to-graph convolutional filters to capture the spatial information within brain networks.
+MG2G \cite{xu2021graph} employs a two-stage approach, where node representations are initially learned using an unsupervised stochastic graph embedding model based on latent distributions.
+These representations are then used to train a classifier for identifying significant ROIs associated with Alzheimer's disease (AD).
+Zhang et al. \cite{zhang2022classification} combined local ROI-GNN and global subject-GNN models to learn the brain network representations.
+ContrastPool \cite{xu2024contrastive} introduced a dual-attention mechanism to extract discriminative features across ROIs for subjects within the same group.